wormhole-foundation/xdapp-book/src/wormhole/2_architectureOverview.md

 \*Features listed as _in development_ are not yet available.

+**To learn more about the trust and Secruity assumpitonos of wormhol[e head to this page](https://github.com/wormhole-foundation/wormhole/blob/main/docs/assumptions.md)**

 ---

 In the next section, we'll give an overview of how the Wormhole Guardian network creates VAAs along with a look at the key design considerations that underpin the network.